Exactly How To Teach With Video Games In The Classroom

 10. Confront pressing social issues

 Video games are increasingly being used to confront social and cultural issues that are otherwise problematic to address with a raging troll-fest.
-Terrorism, racism, poverty, child abuse, and other sensitive themes are consistently covered in games in a way many students can relate to.
+Terrorism, racism, poverty, games about child abuse, and other sensitive themes are consistently covered in games in a way many students can relate to.